 I’m racking my brain for something creative to write here, but with two group assignments (kill me) looming and three weeks worth of lectures to catch up on, I think my mental efforts best be redirected.
-So all I’ll say is that these balls are a cheap, no bake, vegan, one bowl, ready-in-moments and virtually mess free job (unless you’re a total klutz like me and trip over absolutely nothing, spilling a kilo of coconut flour on the floor).
+So all I’ll say is that these balls are a cheap, no-bake, vegan, one-bowl, ready-in-moments, and essentially mess-free job, Unless you’re a total klutz like me and trip over absolutely nothing, spilling a kilo of coconut flour on the floor.
+Great stuff.

-Oh and I’ll make and hand deliver a quadruple batch (and throw a few bear hugs and kisses in) for whoever offers to write one of my assignments for me, preferably the “evaluation of statistical analysis on taste receptor gene studies” one (like I said, kill me).
+Oh and I’m currently offering to make and hand-deliver a quadruple batch (and throw a few bear hugs and kisses in) for whoever offers to write one of my assignments for me.
+Preferably the ‘evaluation of statistical analysis on taste receptor gene studies’ one.
+Like I said – kill me.
+Enquire within.

 - 1 cup (235g) natural unsalted crunchy peanut butter